Labrador: Natural features

 Labrador is home to a number of flora and fauna species.
 Most of the Upper Canadian and Lower Hudsonian mammalian species are found in Labrador.
-Notably the Polar bear (Ursus maritimus) reaches the southeast of Labrador on its seasonal movements.
+Notably the polar bear (Ursus maritimus) reaches the southeast of Labrador on its seasonal movements.

 History

 Early history

 Early settlement in Labrador was tied to the sea as demonstrated by the Innu (formerly called Montagnais) and Inuit, although these peoples also made significant forays throughout the interior.

 It is believed that the Norsemen were the first Europeans to sight Labrador around 1000 AD.
-The area was known as Markland in Greenlandic Norse and its inhabitants were known as the Skræling.In 1499 and 1500, the Portuguese explorers João Fernandes Lavrador and Pro de Barcelos reached what was probably now Labrador, which is believed to be the origin of its name.
+The area was known as Markland in Greenlandic Norse and its inhabitants were known as the Skrælings.In 1499 and 1500, the Portuguese explorers João Fernandes Lavrador and Pero de Barcelos reached what was probably now Labrador, which is believed to be the origin of its name.
 Maggiolo's World Map, 1511, shows a solid Eurasian continent running from Scandinavia around the North Pole, including Asia's arctic coast, to Newfoundland-Labrador and Greenland.
-On the extreme northeast promontory of North America, Maggiolo place-names include Terra de los Ingres (Land of the English), and Terra de Lavorador de rey de portugall (Land of Lavrador of the King of Portugal).
-Further south, we notice Terra de corte real e de rey de portugall (Land of the Royal Court and of the King of Portugal) and terra de pescaria (Land for Fishing).
+On the extreme northeast promontory of North America, Maggiolo place names include Terra de los Ingres (Land of the English), and Terra de Lavorador de rey de portugall (Land of Lavrador of the King of Portugal).
+Farther south are the phrases Terra de corte real e de rey de portugall (Land of the Royal Court and of the King of Portugal) and Terra de pescaria (Land for Fishing).
 In the 1532 Wolfenbüttel map, believed to be the work of Diogo Ribeiro, along the coast of Greenland, the following legend was added: As he who first sighted it was a farmer from the Azores Islands, this name remains attached to that country.
 This is believed to be João Fernandes.
-For the first seven decades or so of the sixteenth century, the name Labrador was sometimes also applied to what we know as Greenland.
+For the first seven decades or so of the sixteenth century, the name Labrador was sometimes also applied to what is now known as Greenland.
 Labrador ("lavrador" in Portuguese) means husbandman or farmer of a tract of land (from "labor" in Latin) – the land of the labourer.
 European settlement was largely concentrated in coastal communities, particularly those south of St. Lewis and Cape Charles, and are among Canada's oldest European settlements.